Like A River

-I laugh the laughter of a childe’s glee as I play tug of war with my dog
+I laugh the laughter of a child’s glee as I play tug of war with my dog

-and I sing the Robin’s song of spring when the rays of sun remind him of better days ahead.
+and I sing the Robin’s song of spring when the rays of sun remind me of better days ahead.

-Then, like that stopped river, my neighbor Bruce gets a death sentence from his doctor,
+Then, like a stopped river, my neighbor Bruce gets a death sentence from his doctor,

 Who would think